The Commercial Security Deposit: Do’s and Don’ts

 Collecting the Security Deposit

-Commercial security deposits here are governed by California Civil Code Section 1950.7.
-There are no restrictions on the amount a commercial security deposit may be, it is simply what the market will bear.
-There are some controls, for example a commercial landlord’s inclination to demand payment as a condition to starting, continuing or renewing a commercial lease (loosely defined: “key money”) is unlawful unless the amount of the payment is stated in the written lease entered into by the landlord and tenant.
-Note any attorney fees the lessor incurred in preparing the lease that is to be passed on to the lessee must be expressly stated in the lease.
+Commercial security deposits are governed by California Civil Code § 1950.7.
+There are no restrictions on the amount a commercial security deposit may be; it is simply what the market will bear.
+There are some controls on the collection of the security deposit; For example, a commercial landlord cannot demand payment as a condition to starting, continuing or renewing a commercial lease (loosely defined: “key money”), unless the amount of the payment is stated in the written lease entered into by the landlord and tenant.
+Note that any attorney fees the landlord incurred in preparing the lease that are to be passed on to the tenant must be expressly stated in the lease.

 Retention of Security Deposit at Termination of Tenancy